Working Papers

 Presentations (§ scheduled): International Economic Association World Congress 2023, University at Albany - State University of New York 2022, Colorado University Environmental & Resource Economics Workshop 2022, Midwest International Trade Conference 2022, American Economic Association 2022 (Poster), Southern Economic Association 2021, Western Economic Association Annual 2021, Midwest Economic Association 2021, Western Economic Association International 2021, Heartland Environmental and Resource Economics Workshop at Illinois 2019, UIUC Graduate Seminars

 Abstract: We document network effects in the diffusion of regulatory standards through international trade.
-Armed with data on standards imposed by countries on imports of commodities, we provide robust causal evidence that countries tend to domestically adopt regulations that they comply with while exporting.
-Leveraging the high dimensionality of our data, we show that the diffusion process is stronger in (i) regulations concerning attributes of the final product rather than production processes, (ii) countries more open to international trade, and (iii) final products rather than intermediate inputs.
-Our results imply that economic integration can strengthen regulatory standards, aiding international policy coordination.
+Combining data on the adoption of commodity standards by countries with an instrumental variables approach using the time-varying geographic component of trade, we provide robust evidence that countries tend to domestically adopt the regulations of their key trade partners, especially when imposed by their export destinations.
+Leveraging the high dimensionality of our data, we show that the diffusion process is stronger for regulations and products with observable compliance.
+Our findings imply that economic integration can strengthen regulatory standards, aiding international policy coordination.

 Presentations († by co-author): Midwest Economic Association 2021, North American Regional Science Council 2020, Mid-Continent Regional Science Association 2019, UIUC Graduate Seminars